microsoft/TypeScript-Handbook/pages/declaration files/Consumption.md

 In TypeScript 2.0, it has become significantly easier to consume declaration files, in acquiring, using, and finding them.
 This page details exactly how to do all three.

-Please remind that if the npm package you use already includes declarations as written in [Publishing](./Publishing.md), you have nothing to do.

 # Downloading

 Getting type declarations in TypeScript 2.0 and above requires no tools apart from npm.